top of page

 I walked past Halle’s Herbal Tea store and stopped for some herbal jelly (龟苓膏) and a bottle of herbal tea.
 Half of Halle had been rented out so there was no tables for eat-in anymore.
 The herbal jelly was not bitter and still as good as it used to be.

 Down the same lane, I came to LōuKót, a cozy cafe right beside Kampong Kling Mosque, selling biryani and chai tea.
+They had a free-roaming but well-tamed parrot in the cafe named Lucky.
 I wanted the lamb biryani but the next pot of lamb would take another 40 minutes, so I changed to chicken biryani and a mango lassi.
 The chicken biryani with its sauce and cabbage-carrot slaw was very good — very well-balanced flavours that were not too salty or spicy.

 It started raining when I was strolling down Jonker Walk half an hour later.
 I quickened my steps to Hygge Cafe, which I had walked past in the morning.
 I would rather check out a new cafe when stranded by the rain than to huddle outside a shop and wait for the rain to stop.

-The cafe had started business just 4 months back and the two friendly lady owners opened the cafe everyday.
+Hygge Cafe had started business just 4 months back and the two friendly lady owners opened the cafe everyday.
 Apart from beverages and homemade desserts, they served light food such as toasts and some interesting Chinese baos (buns).
+As I just had lunch, I simply had a cup of black coffee.
+It was an aromatic cup of coffee — I wonder which coffee beans they used.

 The rain came and stopped several times, making it difficult to find a good time to head back to Kota Lodge Hotel to check-in.